Communiqué en anglais

-Technicolor 3D employs a proprietary ―production to projection system that leverages 35mm film projectors, in use today by the majority of U.S. and international theatres, to deliver a high-quality 3D presentation to moviegoers.
+Technicolor 3D employs a proprietary production-to-projection system that leverages 35mm film projectors, in use today by the majority of U.S. and international theatres, to deliver a high-quality 3D presentation to moviegoers.
 A patent-pending lens system splits the left and right eye images as the film runs through the projector and delivers a 3D-ready image onto a silver screen.
-The solution works with circular polarized glasses — identical to the ones used for existing digital 3D cinema — to ―translate the film’s content into an image that is perceived by the viewer as being three-dimensional.
+The solution works with circular polarized glasses--identical to those used for digital cinema 3D--to translate the film’s content into an image that is perceived by the viewer as being three-dimensional.
 The silver screen can be used for the projection of both Technicolor 3D as well as digital 3D content.
-Technicolor 3D is available now in the U.S., Canada, select European countries, and Japan.
+For more information please visit www.technicolor3D.com.

 Technicolor is a company listed on NYSE Euronext Paris and NYSE stock exchanges, and this press release contains certain statements that constitute "forward-looking statements" within the meaning of the "safe harbor" of the U.S. Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements are based on management's current expectations and beliefs and are subject to a number of risks and uncertainties that could cause actual results to differ materially from the future results expressed, forecasted or implied by such forward-looking statements.
 For a more complete list and description of such risks and uncertainties, refer to Technicolor’s filings with the U.S. Securities and Exchange Commission and its filings with the French Autorité des marchés financiers.